 June 13, 1942, four German operatives landed at Amagansett, New York, toward the eastern tip of Long Island.
-Or, we could discuss how three days later, another four Nazis came ashore at Ponte Vedra Beach, Florida, just south of Jacksonville.
-Their entire purpose was to wreak havoc on America’s infrastructure (Lewis, 2011).
+Or, we could discuss how another four Nazis came ashore three days later at Ponte Vedra Beach, Florida, just south of Jacksonville.
+Their purpose was to wreak havoc on America’s infrastructure (Lewis, 2011).

-The argument at this point usually turns to technology and how superior the United States is and how these incidents were not full-blown armies.
-True, but then again, according to the official story, it only took 19 people to fundamentally change our country in September of 2001 with one of the largest attacks on American soil in US History, and we have one of the most porous borders on the planet.
+The argument at this point usually turns to technology, how superior the United States is, and how these incidents were not full-blown armies.
+True, but then again, according to the official story, it only took 19 people to fundamentally change our country in September of 2001 with one of the most significant attacks on American soil in US history.
+We have one of the most porous borders on the planet.
 So that debate is more or less irrelevant, and the point still stands.

 Then let us wrap our minds around early 2006 when the Russian air force flew Tu-160 bombers undetected through US airspace during military exercises (RIANovosti, 2006).
 Or how back in 2007, a Chinese submarine was able to surprise American military leaders when a Chinese submarine popped up close to the massive supercarrier USS Kitty Hawk off the coast of California (Hoft, 2010).
 For your information, “Surprise” also means undetected.

-During that same time frame, it was speculated that a mysterious contrail originating roughly 30 miles off the coast of California was actually the exhaust emanated from a missile, probably made in China.
+During that same time frame, it was speculated that a mysterious contrail originating roughly 30 miles off the coast of California was the exhaust emanating from a missile, probably made in China.
 Missile experts said the plume was possibly launched from a submarine (Farah, 2010).

-Essentially what occurred was that the Chinese snuck a submarine close to one of our carriers just a few miles off our coastline, then fired a missile and it surprised everyone.
+Essentially, the Chinese snuck a submarine close to one of our carriers just a few miles off our coastline, then fired a missile, and it surprised everyone.
 Theoretically, they could have nuked our West Coast, and there would have been little our military could have done about it.

-Let me reiterate that the point is merely to demonstrate that we are not invisible or immune from attack.
+Let me reiterate that the point merely demonstrates that we are not invisible or immune from attack.
 We can be reached; we can be surprised.
 It can happen because there is no such thing as “invincible.”
-Our nation’s biggest weakness is the arrogance of the American people thinking that such things could only happen in the movies and the ignorance to the reasons why any nation would be motivated to commit such an attack.
+Our nation’s biggest weakness is the arrogance of the American people thinking that such things could only happen in the movies and the ignorance of why any country would be motivated to commit such an attack.

-When we are told that Iran’s nuclear program is a threat, and we discover that Russia is actually putting that nuclear program together, what do we get?
-When we are told that Syria is a problem, but that Russia, Iran, and China have Syria’s back, what do we get?
-When North Korea is running at the mouth again, and we find out that China will defend them, what do we get?
-When we consider strategic alliances between any of them, what do we get?
+When we are told that Iran’s nuclear program is a threat, and we discover that Russia is putting that nuclear program together, what do we get?
+What do we get when we are told that Syria is a problem but that Russia, Iran, and China have Syria’s back?
+What do we get when North Korea is running at the mouth again, and we find out that China will defend them?
+What do we get when we consider strategic alliances between any of them?
 Many have already forgotten or were never told that World War 1 became a world war due to basic alliances between nations.

-On November 1, 2013, Chinese state-run media revealed for the first time that Beijing’s nuclear submarines can attack American cities as a means to counterbalance US nuclear deterrence in the Pacific.
-Media outlets including China Central TV, the People’s Daily, the Global Times, the PLA Daily, the China Youth Daily, and the Guangming Daily ran identical, top-headlined reports about the “awesomeness” of the People’s Liberation Army navy’s strategic submarine force (Yu, 2013).
+On November 1, 2013, Chinese state-run media revealed for the first time that Beijing’s nuclear submarines could attack American cities as a means to counterbalance US nuclear deterrence in the Pacific.
+Media outlets, including China Central TV, the People’s Daily, the Global Times, the PLA Daily, the China Youth Daily, and the Guangming Daily, ran identical, top-headlined reports about the “awesomeness” of the People’s Liberation Army navy’s strategic submarine force (Yu, 2013).

 Former KGB analyst and dean of the Russian Foreign Ministry’s academy for future diplomats Igor Panarin has been predicting the fall of the United States for over a decade.
 He has based this on the economic and moral collapse that will trigger a civil war and the eventual breakup of the US.
 Maps of how the land would be divided up after such a collapse have even been created (Osborn, 2008).

-True, we could speculate the scenarios for days.
-Petrodollar, economic collapse, angry rivals, etc. The point here is not to provide you some play by play of what is about to occur; that would be impossible anyway.
-The point is merely to point out that tensions are high, and they are getting higher due to horrible policy and an ignorant citizenry that allowed the policy in the first place.
-There are a ridiculous amount of reasons as to why, but the point is moot when we consider where this is all heading.
+True, we could speculate the scenarios for days—petrodollar, economic collapse, angry rivals, etc. The point here is not to provide you with some play-by-play of what is about to occur; that would be impossible anyway.
+The point is merely to point out that tensions are rising due to horrible policy and an ignorant citizenry that allowed the policy in the first place.
+There are a ridiculous number of reasons, but the point is moot when we consider where this is all heading.

 If you can figure out the result, you can begin to see the pecking order of the players and perhaps how this may all pan out.
 More importantly, you will be able to plan accordingly as far as attempting to protect yourself.
 The bigger question SHOULD be whether or not the next big conflict will begin as civil or global.
-Note that I say “begin as,” because based on what we can put together here, it appears as though it will be both at some point.
+Note that I say “begin as” because, based on what we can put together here, it appears it will be both at some point.